andyofori/mentalmath.pro/README.md

-# mental-math
+# Mental Math Pro
-A mental math app
+A mental math program

 ## Description
 Have this app act as your school math teacher.